The Sarah Jane Adventures

 The Mark Of The Berserker by Joseph Lidster, directed by Joss Agnew

-A classmate of Luke, Clyde and Rani's discovers an alien pendant which allows the wearer to control the minds of others.
-But the power comes at a terrible cost, and Rani is able to retrieve the artefact and bring it to Sarah Jane's for safekeeping.
-Sarah, however, is out of town... while Clyde's long-absent father, Paul, is back in town, trying to reconnect with his son.
-When Clyde accidentally gives his dad the opportunity to steal the pendant, Paul quickly finds the lure of its power irresistible.
+Rani discovers that one of her classmates has found an alien pendant which allows the wearer to control the minds of others.
+But the power comes at a terrible cost, and she is able to retrieve the artefact and bring it to Sarah Jane's attic for safekeeping.
+However, Sarah Jane is out of town, and Luke is staying with the Langers.
+Without warning, Clyde's long-absent father, Paul, shows up and expects to reconnect with his son.
+Clyde is reluctant, but he inadvertently gives his dad the opportunity to steal the pendant.
+Paul quickly finds the lure of its power irresistible -- and one of his first acts is to make Clyde forget all about his friends.

 The Temptation Of Sarah Jane Smith